polterguy/polterguy.github.io/authentication/index.md

 * __[auth.create-ticket]__ Creates a JWT authentication token for you with the specified **[username]** and associated **[roles]**
 * __[auth.verify-ticket]__ Verifies that a user is authenticated, and that he or she belongs to the specified role
 * __[magic.authenticate]__ The slot invoked when a user for some reasons is trying to authenticate to the system
+* __[auth.refresh-ticket]__ The slot that allows you to _"refresh"_ your JWT token.
+Should be invoked a couple of minutes before your existing token expires

 ## Security concerns!
 IMPORTANT!